 Serve warm with butter and maple syrup.

-- Rest the Batter - if you have the time, rest the batter for 15 minutes so the flour absorbs the liquid.
-I do this as I'm warming up the pan.
+Let the batter rest for 15 minutes so the flour absorbs the liquid.

-- Use an Electric Skillet - a large electric skillet allows you to make multiple pancakes at a time, but you can use a cast iron skillet as well.
+Use an electric skillet which allows you to make multiple pancakes at a time, but you can use a cast iron skillet as well.

-- Don't Flip Too Early - wait until bubbles pop and form holes that stay open on the surface of the batter before flipping the pumpkin pancakes.
+Waituntil bubbles pop and form holes that stay open on the surface of the batter before flipping the pancakes.